 - Audio files

 Notifications & Alerts

-During the registration processes Crises Control will send you an email with instructions to complete your registration and download the app.
+During the registration process Crises Control will send you an email with instructions to complete your registration and download the app.
 The process of registration is automated and the email originates from [email protected].

-If you do not receive this email from Crises Control it may be because your network spam filter has blocked incoming emails from us, or diverting them to your Junk folder.
+If you do not receive this email from Crises Control it may be because your network spam filter has blocked incoming emails from us or is diverting them to your Junk folder.

 Spam filters are customisable and can block emails containing specific words, and some networks or organisations have strict rules that automatically block or mark messages sent outside of a whitelist.
 You can whitelist www.Crises-Control.com so that emails from us aren’t blocked by your organisation.

 Whitelist Information for Crises Control: